truewebber/swift-protoreflect/docs/SwiftProtoReflect_Progress_Tracker.md

 ## Next Steps

-- Complete the implementation of basic serialization functionality
+- Begin implementation of complete wire format functionality for Sprint 4
-- Implement basic deserialization functionality for all primitive field types
+- Enhance string field handling with proper Unicode support
-- Expand test suite to cover new serialization and deserialization functionality
+- Implement full nested message support with recursive serialization and deserialization
-- Benchmark performance against generated code
+- Add support for fixed-length fields with proper byte ordering
+- Expand interoperability tests with SwiftProtobuf
-- Prepare for Sprint 4 focusing on complete wire format implementation
+- Prepare for Sprint 5 focusing on repeated fields and basic reflection

 ## Notes